relwin/AirGradientOpenAir_BT_Hack/README.md

 # AirGradientOpenAir_BT_Hack
-Add BlueTooth logging to AirGradient Open Air O-1PST, use nRF connect on Android phone to capture logfiles.
-Then use a python script to convert to CSV.
+Add BlueTooth logging to AirGradient Open Air O-1PST, use nRF connect on Android phone to capture a logfile.
+Then use a python script to convert the logfile to CSV.
 For mobile logging, a phone runs a GPS logger while capturing BT logging, and after a data run a python script combines both data sets into a single time-synchronized CSV file.

 Building Arduino Firmware: